dnmelais/BLUEZONES_ASSESSMENT_WEBSITE/README.md

 Welcome to the Blue Zones City Assessment webpage!
 This site provides information about the Blue Zones Project® by Sharecare, an initiative aimed at improving well-being in communities by implementing changes to the environment, policies, and social networks.
 Explore the Blue Zones map, learn about the project, and assess if your city is a good fit.

-## Blue Zones Map
+## MyMaps Section
-Explore the Blue Zones Map and discover information about cities with high concentrations of centenarians.
-Click on the red dots to reveal details about each city's unique lifestyle and practices.
+Explore The Original Blue Zones Map and discover information about cities with high concentrations of centenarians.
+Click on the icons to reveal details about each city's unique lifestyle and practices.
 ## Survey Section
 Curious if your city is a good fit for the Blue Zones Project?
 Take our survey to assess key factors such as community organizations, median age, access to amenities, religious practices, and overall well-being.
 Get instant feedback on whether your city is a good candidate for the Blue Zones Project.
 ## Blue Zone Project Info Section